Frequently Asked Questions

 How long does a home inspection take?

-A home inspection usually takes 2.5-3 hours, but it depends largely on the size, age and condition of the home.
-Homes over 3000 square feet may take longer.
+A home inspection usually takes 2.5-3 hours, but it depends on the size, age and condition of the home.
+Homes over 3000 square feet could take longer.

 How much does a home inspection cost?